 Sensory Attenuation (w): a specialized form of illusion projection, this ability allows a molydeus to limit the sensory input one can receive - vision, to be precise.
 Passing an easy difficult Sensory Attenuation (willpower) action convinces the target they are blind for an aura duration.

-Summoning (i): in order to further empower them to enforce the Blood War effort, molydei are given the power to summon a select grouping of their fellow tanar'ri - specifically, those who are seemingly designed around it as well, but are generally less powerful.
+Summoning (i): to further empower them to enforce the Blood War effort, molydei are given the power to summon a select grouping of their fellow tanar'ri - specifically, those who are seemingly designed around it as well, but are generally less powerful.

 Once per hour, a molydeus has the ability to summon forth either another molydeus, one or two chasme, or one to four babau.
 This ability functions with intensity 7 ability, and allows a molydeus to rapidly draw upon a wide array of minions to do its bidding!